Chinese Union Version: History

 The CUV was translated by a panel with members from many different Protestant denominations, using the English Revised Version as a basis and original-language manuscripts for crosschecking.
 Work on the CUV began in 1890 and originally, three versions of the CUV were planned—two classical Chinese versions and a vernacular Mandarin Chinese version.
 The CUV was completed in 1919, with one amalgamated classical Chinese translation and one vernacular Mandarin translation.
 With the onset of May Fourth Movement, and the associated New Culture Movement, the CUV is the second translated work to be published in Vernacular Mandarin Chinese, after the first vernacular Chinese Bible, the Peking Committee Bible.

-The CUV in use today is the vernacular Mandarin Chinese version, published in two slightly different editions—the "Shen" Edition (神版) and the "Shangti" Edition (上帝版)—differing in the way the word “God” is translated.
+The CUV in use today is the vernacular Mandarin Chinese version, published in two slightly different editions—the "Shen" Edition (神版) and the "Shangti" Edition (上帝版)—differing in the way the word "God" is translated.
 The vernacular Chinese language in the CUV has changed a lot since 1919 and its language is stilted for modern readers.
-Furthermore, many Chinese characters used in the CUV have fallen into disuse and cannot be found in commonly available dictionaries today.
+Furthermore, many Chinese characters used in the CUV have fallen into disuse.